OwenDa/portfolio-2/README.md

 Each of these states is reversible.
 This means that, in situations where the count can logically decrease (such as patrons exiting a store), the user can decrease the count and restore the previous state(s) accordingly.
 However, the count cannot descend below zero as this would be illogical in the scenarios for which the tool is intended.
 If the user attempts to descrease the count below zero, the action is disallowed and an error message is dipslayed.

 ## Testing
+In large part, testing was carried out manually through the development process, checking that each function worked as expected and checking whether various user-behaviours or choices were appropriately handled.

+For testing the contrast level of the various background and font colours used, [Coolers.co](https://coolors.co/contrast-checker) was employed, and in actual fact, the colours that Coolers uses for its own error communication (insufficient contrast) were adopted as the perfect balance for the "red state" (at capacity) that the developer had in mind.

 JavaScript code was run through JSHint.com with no errors or warnings.
 <img src="assets/images/js-hint-screencap.png" alt="JSHint.com identifies no errors and issues no warnings in relation to the JavaScript code." width="90%" height="auto">

+User testing was carried out by students and allumni of [Code Institute](https://codeinstitute.net).

-Google's [Lighthouse tool](https://developers.google.com/web/tools/lighthouse) in Chrome's Dev tools was used to generate scores on Performance, Accessibility, Best Practices and SEO.
+[Google's Lighthouse tool](https://developers.google.com/web/tools/lighthouse) in Chrome's Dev tools was used to generate scores on Performance, Accessibility, Best Practices and SEO.
 In each case, the site was scored 100.
 <img src="assets/images/lighthouse-pp2.png" alt="Google's Lighthouse scores the site at 100 on all tested variables." width="50%" height="auto">

 ## Deployment